surendrachoudhary/my-leetcode-solution/289-game-of-life/Notes.md

 <h2>game-of-life Notes</h2><hr>This is solved by only me.
-Few days before i am not at that much good at matrix and now i am doing very well
+Few days before i am not at that much good at matrix and now i am doing very well in it.